-We were not provided with the raw data from either study but did have access to the flow-weighted results of the surveys published in the previous Statement.
+We were not provided with the raw data from either study but did have access to the flow-weighted results of the surveys published in the Statement for Gas Year 2020-2021.

 We decided to undertake our calculations broken down by EUC sub-bands to reflect the implementation of Modification 0711.
-This meant that we did not need to estimate the proportion of domestic and I&C Supply Meter Points in EUC bands 01 and 02, as has been the case with previous Statements.
+This meant that we did not need to estimate the proportion of domestic and I&C Supply Meter Points in EUC bands 01 and 02, as has been the case with Statements for previous Gas Years.

 The vast majority of the meters within the ICTS were located externally.
-Therefore, we decided to use the DMTS for internal meters for the commercial sub-bands within EUC bands 01, 02 and 03, which was also the approach adopted for the previous Statement.
+Therefore, we decided to use the DMTS for internal meters for the commercial sub-bands within EUC bands 01, 02 and 03, which was also the approach adopted for the Statement for Gas Year 2020-2021.